Bhavya1-7-4/NGO-Management-using-blockchain/README.md

+Description:
+A decentralized NGO management system implemented in Solidity, with the frontend interacting through Metamask and Truffle Ganache.
+This project allows for transparent and secure management of NGO activities on the blockchain.

+Table of Contents:

+Usage
+Contributing
+License

+Usage:

+Use the NGO Management UI to create, update, and view NGO activities.
+Transactions will be recorded securely on the Ethereum blockchain.
+Contributing:
+Feel free to contribute by opening issues or submitting pull requests.
+Refer to the CONTRIBUTING.md file for details.

+License:
+This project is licensed under the GNU General Public License v3.0.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.